Understand Engagement Analytics

 Survey Performance

 The Survey performance report displays results for all 5 types of Surveys supported in Gainsight PX.
-For more information about NPS® survey analytics, refer to the Analyze NPS ® Results article from the Additional Resources section.
+For more information about NPS® survey analytics, refer to the Analyze NPS ® Results article.
 This section describes how to analyze the results of four other survey types.
 If you are using Mobile engagements, you can apply filters to either view data only for Web App Surveys, Mobile Surveys, or both.

 You can also view the context (URL) for Survey Engagement Analytics.
 The context URL helps you to identify the page from which the survey was launched so that you can associate the URL to the survey response.